LogFlames/DD2391-project/factorization/math.md

 ### Multiple-Polynomial Quadratic Sieve

 There is also the **Multi-Polynomial Quadratic Sieve (QLP)** which replaces $Q(x)=(x+sqrt(N))^2-N$ with several polynomials on the form $(ax+b)^2-N$, where $a,b$ are chosen to keep the numbers smaller.
 This variant is not implemented by us.

+### Additional optimizations

+* Obviously, not writing it in Python.
+Also using faster libraries for arithmetic such as C:s GMP.
+* The linear algebra can be optimized for sparse matrices (which is the case, especially for larger inputs).
+See Block Lanczos.
+A part of its computation can be parallelized, but not the entire computation.

 ## Author's notes